MelissaLaurino/NumberofAnimalsperResearcher/README.md

-# NumberofAnimalsperResearcher
-Count the number of animals observed per researcher
+#Count the number of animals observed per researcher in a vessel-based setting.